lawrennd/old_talks/_cognitive-science/the-mechanistic-fallacy-and-modelling-how-we-think.md

   mechanistic fallacy.
-In an attempt to operate at a higher level of abstraction, we then take a conceptual approach and attempt to map the broader domain of mechanistic and phenomological models to dual process ideas from psychology. it seems that System 1 is closer to phenomological and System 2 is closer to mechanistic ideas.
+In an attempt to operate at a higher level of abstraction, we then take a conceptual approach and attempt to map the broader domain of mechanistic and phenomological models to dual process ideas from psychology.
+It seems that System 1 is closer to phenomological and System 2 is closer to mechanistic ideas.
 We will draw connections to surrogate modelling (also known as emmulation) and speculate that one role of System 2 may be to provide additional